Moving is stressful as all get-out. But have you ever considered the stress your move could be putting on the environment?

 Bust Out the Blankets

-While bubble wrap is a hoot-and-a-half, providing endless fun and entertainment, it’s kind of a total pain to recycle.
+While bubble wrap hoot-and-a-half, providing endless fun and entertainment, it’s kind of a total pain to recycle.

 Instead, make use of old blankets and towels to protect your things while in transit.
 Not only is this kinder on the environment, but it’s also a great excuse to bust out that Superman quilt cover you’re still hanging on to from your childhood.

 Although cutting down on bubble wrap can reduce your move’s footprint, we get that some items just won’t settle for anything less (we’re looking at you, never-used wedding china).
 So, as with many things in life, moderation is the key.